How to Choose Luxury Tour Operators in Italy: 8-Point Evaluation Framework for Travel Advisors

 Red Flags ❌

-- Unclear commission structures or a history of delayed payments.
+- Unclear commission structures or history of delayed payments

 Green Flags ✅

-- A clear “agent-first” policy, with a dedicated advisor support team.
+- Clear “agent-first” policy with dedicated advisor support team

-- The ability to white-label all client-facing documents with your brand.
+- Ability to white-label all client-facing documents with your brand

-- A commitment to never market directly to your clients, ever.
+- Commitment to never market directly to your clients

-- A collaborative spirit that values your insights into the client.
+- Collaborative spirit that values your insights into the client

 In Practice